kivy/kivy/doc/sources/installation/installation-linux.rst

     # Make sure Pip, Virtualenv and Setuptools are updated
     sudo pip install --upgrade pip virtualenv setuptools

-    # Then create a virtualenv by either:
+    # Then create a virtualenv named "kivyinstall" by either:

     # 1. using the default interpreter
     virtualenv --no-site-packages kivyinstall